OST-Gh/qing/README.md

 ## Controls:
 - #### qing supports simple playback controls (pausing and skipping)
+> * 'c' or 'q': exit the program when in active playback
+> * '/' or 'h': skip one playlist forwards
+> * '.' or 'l': skip one track forwards
+> * ',' or 'j': skip one track backwards
 > * ' ' or 'k': pause the playback
-> * ',' or 'j': skip one track backwards
-> * '.' or 'l': skip one track forwards
-> * 'c' or 'q': exit the program when in active playback